 Heinrich Plett wrote to this historical Rundschau in 1882

 I recently discovered some of my great-grandfather’s letters to a Mennonite publication and found them a fascinating window into a past from which most records were destroyed after families were uprooted.
 Then based in the U.S., the Mennonitische Rundschau was a lifeline for separated families and friends on different continents.
-The translated letters are shared below along with a short biography of Heinrich, information about his descendants, and a photo!
+The translated letters are shared below along with a short biography of Heinrich, information about his descendants, and photos.

 Heinrich Plett and his family